Temple business school dean forced out over falsified data

 PHILADELPHIA — The dean of Temple University’s business school has been forced out over falsified data submitted to rankings organizations about its online master’s program.

-Temple president Richard Englert says in an email that Moshe Porat was asked to resign on Monday.
-Porat refused, but the university says he no longer heads the school.
+Temple President Richard Englert said in an email to the university community that Moshe Porat was asked to resign on Monday.
+Porat refused, but the university said he no longer heads the school.
 He still retains a teaching appointment.

-In January, the Fox School of Business reported it had submitted inaccurate data to U.S. News & World Report.
-As a result, the publication removed the school’s No. 1 online MBA program ranking.
+In January, the Fox School of Business reported that Temple had submitted inaccurate data to U.S. News & World Report.
+As a result, the publication removed the school’s No. 1 online MBA program ranking for 2018.

 The university retained a law firm to review the business school’s data reporting processes.